-Ezer Vavala Wants to Pull Her Wagon by Hand 800 Miles to Missouri
+Ezer Way Wants to Pull Her Wagon by Hand 800 Miles to Missouri

 My buddy Brad Saunders called me this week and said there were some “traveling homesteaders” camping in nearby Hickory (North Carolina).
 He said they needed a better place to stay, so I hooked up the horse trailer and drove to Hickory to see how I could help.
-That’s how I met Ezer Vavala and her husband Brian.
+That’s how I met Ezer Way (who also goes by Ezer Vavala) and her husband Brian.

 Loading up in Hickory